Understanding Adversarial Machine Learning: Threats and Challenges

 Imagine unlocking your phone with facial recognition, but a tiny sticker tricks it into recognizing someone else.
 Or a self-driving car misreads a slightly altered stop sign as a speed limit sign, leading to a risky mistake.
 These are examples of adversarial attacks—subtle manipulations designed to deceive AI models.

-As AI becomes embedded in healthcare, finance, cybersecurity, and autonomous systems.
-Adversarial Machine Learning (AML) refers to methods that take advantage of weaknesses in AI to produce erroneous decisions, security flaws, and erosion of trust.
+Adversarial Machine Learning (AML) refers to methods that exploit weaknesses in AI to produce erroneous decisions, security flaws, and erosion of trust.

-Attackers may manipulate AI at different levels, ranging from data gathering to deployment, by changing training data, designing misleading inputs, or revealing sensitive information.
-With the pace of AI adoption, it is important to be aware of adversarial threats and implement security features.
+Attackers may manipulate AI at various levels, ranging from data gathering to deployment, by modifying training data, designing deceptive inputs, or disclosing sensitive information.
+With the pace of AI adoption, it is essential to be aware of adversarial threats and implement security features.

-The National Institute of Standards and Technology (NIST) published the AML Taxonomy Report, presenting a formal way to address understanding and defense against adversarial machine learning (AML) threats.
-This blog highlights some important report insights into key attack types, vulnerabilities, and defense approaches
+The National Institute of Standards and Technology (NIST) published the AML Taxonomy Report, presenting a formal approach to understanding and defending against adversarial machine learning (AML) threats.
+This blog highlights important report insights into key attack types, vulnerabilities, and defense approaches to adversarial machine learning attacks

 What is Adversarial Machine Learning?